Manifest destiny: Themes and influences

+Debate over Manifest destiny

 With the Louisiana Purchase in 1803, which doubled the size of the United States, Thomas Jefferson set the stage for the continental expansion of the United States.
 Many began to see this as the beginning of a new providential mission: If the United States was successful as a "shining city upon a hill", people in other countries would seek to establish their own democratic republics.
 Not all Americans or their political leaders believed that the United States was a divinely favored nation, or thought that it ought to expand.
 For example, many Whigs opposed territorial expansion based on the Democratic claim that the United States was destined to serve as a virtuous example to the rest of the world, and also had a divine obligation to spread its superordinate political system and a way of life throughout North American continent.
 Many in the Whig party "were fearful of spreading out too widely", and they "adhered to the concentration of national authority in a limited area".
 In July 1848, Alexander Stephens denounced President Polk's expansionist interpretation of America's future as "mendacious".